SEND & Local Offer

 SEND Support at St. Stephen’s RC

-Our Special Educational Needs and Disability Co-ordinators (SENDCos) are Mrs L Herbert and Miss L Dempsey, and they coordinate the support and provision for all children across the school who have special educational needs and/or disabilities.
-They can be contacted through the school office or via email at firstname.lastname@example.org.
+Our Special Educational Needs and Disability Co-ordinator (SENDCo) is Miss L Dempsey, and she coordinates the support and provision for all children across the school who have special educational needs and/or disabilities.
+She can be contacted through the school office or via email at firstname.lastname@example.org.

 Our SEND Local Offer

 Every local authority school has to display their offer of Special Needs Provision and services available for children with disabilities and Special Educational Needs.
 This is called the ‘local offer’.

 The intention is to offer choice and transparency for families, as well as providing a resource for professionals to detail the range of services and provision locally.

 Pupils with EHCPs at St Stephen’s have a review which is held once a year, and are based upon pupil-centred reviews.
 These involve the SENDCo, class teacher, key workers, parents and carers, representatives from the Local Authority, other multi agency staff and, of course, the pupil.
 These meetings are informative, inviting and helpful to all involved.

 Parents are invited via letter to attend these reviews at least 2 to 3 weeks prior to the meeting.
 The SENDCo will contact parents/carers to remind them of the review, and advise them to think about questions they may wish to ask and discuss any issues that may arise.
 All professionals working with the child will be invited to the annual review.
 If they cannot attend, it is anticipated that they will be forwarded a report that can be shared at the meeting.
 Each child is invited to join the review and share their pupil voice that includes what they like/dislike about school, what they have learnt so far, what they have enjoyed learning and who helps them etc.